 ]]>

 I am an educator by profession, dedicated to the Montessori theory of learning and certified in adolescent level.
 I was born and raised in Toronto in 1970.
 I moved to the U.S.A. early in my twenties and proudly became an American citizen and settled in New Hampshire in 2016.
-I am currently a Doctoral student in Montessori educational leadership at the University of Wisconsin.
+My doctorate is in educational leadership (Ed.D.) from the University of Wisconsin.

 I have three Master of Arts degrees – one in history, from the University of Toronto; one in Political Science with an education policy subfield, from Boston University; and I also have a Master of Arts in Education, from Western Governors University.
 I am trying to start something new in education for young adults.
 But this blog is also about how education – and Doctor Montessori’s vision of peace through education – relates to major modern-day issues.